dafapratama/Doc/quickstart.md

 ?> You must be a server Administrator to do this.

+## Get Channel Informatioon

+Bot will save your channel information

+1. Just Type a Advance Command like csv or save
+1. Bot will return a CSV or JSON on your local computer

 ## Get Normal Messages, Image, Document, Audio and Video

 If Bot already join, it automatically save your normal Messages, Image, Document, Audio and Video

-1. Just Type A Normal Messages
+1. Just Type a Normal Messages
 1. Bot will return a embed_messages on private channel as you set

 ## Get Edited Messages